 - Gave out “green vouchers” for discounts on energy-efficient and low-impact goods.

 - Launched a dedicated eco channel that hosted 500,000 products from 2,000 merchants.

 - Offered to recycle packaging waste at 60,000 pickup stations across China.

 - Donated one yuan (16 cents) to charity every time someone interacted during the event with a social media post about charitable giving.

 Why is it so important for global brands to enter this shopping day?
 Consider that there are roughly 300 million middle-class shoppers in China, rising to an estimated 500 million in the next 8-12 years.
 While Singles Day may have originally started for lonely Chinese consumers, the shopping day now is seen as critical to driving China’s – and the worlds – economy.

 Group Activities and Discussion Questions:

-Source: New York Times; Reuters; other news sources
+Source: CNBC; Forbes; New York Time; Wall Street Journal; other news sources